Sam Malone

-Samuel "Mayday" Malone is a fictional character on the American television show Cheers, portrayed by Ted Danson and created by Glen and Les Charles.
-The protagonist of the series, Sam, a former relief pitcher for the Boston Red Sox baseball team, is the owner and bartender of the bar called "Cheers".
+Samuel "Mayday" Malone is a fictional character and the protagonist of the American television show Cheers, portrayed by Ted Danson and created by Glen and Les Charles.
+Sam is a former relief pitcher for the Boston Red Sox baseball team who owns and tends the bar called "Cheers".
 He is also a recovering alcoholic and a notorious womanizer.
 Although his celebrity status was short-lived, Sam retains that standing within the confines of Cheers, where he is beloved by the regular patrons.
 Along with Carla Tortelli and Norm Peterson, he is one of only three characters to appear in all episodes of Cheers.
 Sam has an on-again, off-again relationship with the bar waitress Diane Chambers (Shelley Long) for the series' first five seasons until her departure from the series.
 Then he tries to seduce Diane's replacement, Rebecca Howe (Kirstie Alley), who frequently rejects his advances.
 Sam also appears in "The Show Where Sam Shows Up", a crossover episode of the spin-off Frasier.

 Other actors auditioned for the role.
-Producers decided to give Danson the role for primarily his scenes with Shelley Long as Diane.
+Producers decided to give Danson the role primarily for his chemistry with Shelley Long as Diane.
 Critical reception for the character has been mostly positive.
 Some academics considered Sam an example of satirizing masculinity.
 For his performance as Sam, Ted Danson won two respective Emmy Awards as an Outstanding Lead Actor in a Comedy Series in 1990 and 1993 and two Golden Globe Awards as a Best Actor in a Musical or Comedy Series.